-Clemens Hecker, Managing Director of AFRY Management Consulting cloud by 2023, to drive flexibility and scalability as well as reducing CO_2 emissions.
+There is a fundamental drive towards harmonisation on the application landscape, with a move to put all datacentres on the cloud by 2023, to drive flexibility and scalability as well as reducing CO2 emissions.
 Smart meters are also being rolled out across Europe.
-E.ON recently invested in a majority stake in gridX, an AI-based energy load management start-up focused on the micro-grid level.
+And E.ON recently invested in a majority stake in gridX, an AI-based energy load management start-up focused on the micro-grid level.